-The Charcoal BBQ Chimney is simple to use and a quick and easy way of getting your barbecue fired up.
+The Charcoal BBQ Chimney is simple to use and a quick and easy way of getting your barbeque fired up.
 The holes in the base and sides allow for optimum air circulation and heat retention, meaning BBQ Briquettes reach the best possible temperature and ash over much faster.
-With a BBQ Chimney you’re ready to get barbecuing sooner.
+With a BBQ Chimney, you’re ready to get barbequing sooner.

 - Be ready to cook sooner

-- An easy way of getting your barbecue fired up
+- An easy way of getting your barbeque fired up

 - An essential BBQ tool